Foods For Goldfish-What Are The Best Food Options?

 They have several qualities that make them an ideal food for Goldfish:

-• They are moist so are easy for fish to chew and swallow
+• They are moist, so they are easy for fish to chew and swallow

 • High in protein and vegetable matter